Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 parent issues can’t have a start and/or end date set.
 Manually set start and/or due dates override any inferred values.
 Bear in mind that manually adjusting the length of a schedule bar via drag and drop assigns a date to your issue.

-all child issues need to be scheduled with start and end dates.
+all child issues need to be scheduled with either start and end dates or sprints (for scrum teams).

 Roll-up values for scrum teams

-These sprint dates are used to roll up dates to parent-level issues.
+The date of each issue’s assigned sprint is used to roll up dates to parent-level issues.
 In the example below, the parent-level task Cheddar King infers its dates from the three child issues Fermentation, Develop flavor, and Find your inner cheese.
 These child issues are scheduled to last two sprints, so the parent issue is begins with the first sprint and the ends after the second.

 Was this helpful?